Kai (band)

-Kai are an Asian-American R&B musical group from the San Francisco Bay Area, formed in 1992.
-Since 2001, the band has been on hiatus.
+Kai was an Asian-American R&B musical group from the San Francisco Bay Area, active from 1992 to 2001.

 Career

 The group was formed when Anthony "AC" Lorenzo invited Andrew "Dru" Gapuz, Geoffrey "Geof" Lintao, Quincy "Q" Victoria and Leo Chan to perform at a San Francisco benefit concert.
 Following a group split, AC, Dru and Leo began working as a trio and in 1995, added Errol Viray and AC's cousin Andrey "Drey" Silva.

 Originally named APEX, the group changed its name to Kai, an abbreviated version of the Tagalog word "kaibigan", which means "friend".
 They were signed to HB Records, a local studio and began working on an album.
 Their debut single, "Say You'll Stay" was released shortly after and received strong radio play.
 This helped them get signed by Geffen in 1997.
 In 1998, they released their self-titled debut album on Geffen, making them the second Filipino American recording artists to release an album on a major record label (Jocelyn Enriquez was the first, releasing Jocelyn on Tommy Boy Records in 1997).
 Their only charting single was the previously mentioned "Say You'll Stay" which reached #59 on the Billboard Hot 100.
 In that same year, they were also featured in an issue of Vibe Magazine alongside rap group The Mountain Brothers in an article promoting up-and-coming Asian American talent in the music industry.

 In 2000, as a promise to his family to complete his education, Andrew Gapuz left the group.
 He was replaced by Johnny Misa, amidst a controversy that Misa was already slated to fill a vacated spot in the Los Angeles based a cappella group Ja'a.
 With Misa in the lineup, Kai released their second album, The Promise under C3D Records with singles "Every Little Thing" and "It Might Be You".
 They toured for the album with the backup band Deviation.